emerging-welfare/case-2021-shared-task/README.md

 Information and data related to the Socio-political and Crisis Events Detection shared task at [CASE](https://emw.ku.edu.tr/case-2021/) @ [ACL-IJCNLP 2021](https://2021.aclweb.org/) workshop.
 The detailed description of the task can be found in this [file](https://github.com/emerging-welfare/case-2021-shared-task/blob/main/20210314-CASE-2021-ProtestNews-Task-description.pdf).
+The tasks are

+* Task 1: Multilingual protest news detection (English, Spanish, Portuguese, Hindi)
+           - Subtask 1: Document classification
+           - Subtask 2: Sentence classification
+           - Subtask 3: Event sentence coreference identification
+           - Subtask 4: Event extraction
+* Task 2: Fine-grained classification of Socio-political events
+* Task 3: Discovering Black Lives Matter events in the United States

+Please find the code and data samples and the submission formats in the Task 1 and Task 2 folders.

 # Training Data